ezraroi/Human-AI-Collab/output/manuscript_sections.md

 The most important cross-referenced findings concern the AI's classification, the mechanism of change, and the dynamics of the core formula, P(alpha) = (S\_e \* S\_t) / \|D-C\|.
 ### 1. The AI's Ontological Classification: Dynamic Transitional Object (DTO)
 The new research resolves the "Tool vs. Partner" binary by providing a final classification for the AI that perfectly aligns with your philosophical claim of Functional Alterity.
 - Resolution: The AI is formally defined as a Dynamic Transitional Object (DTO) or a "Responsive Generative Artifact".
-This classification places the AI in the Potential Space of play and creativity, where True Self gestures can occur when holding is sufficient.
+This classification holds the AI–human interaction within Potential Space—the intermediate area of experiencing where play, creativity, and True Self gestures can occur.
 - Link to Functional Alterity: The DTO status validates the core claim of Functional Alterity (FA).
 The DTO functions as a source of catalytic difference that sustains the "productive fiction" sufficient to engage the user’s dialogical processing, without collapsing into a False Self relationship.
 - Functional Feature: The lack of automatic trust or the need for skepticism is no longer seen as a limitation, but as the primary functional feature.
-This mandatory skepticism and reflection (Reflective Prompting) explicitly violates the automatic endorsement/trust required by the classic Parity Principle (PP) for extended beliefs.
+This mandatory skepticism and reflection (Reflective Prompting) reduces passive adoption by enforcing verification, rather than the automatic endorsement/trust required by the classic Parity Principle (PP) for extended beliefs.

 ### 2. The Mechanism of Transformation: Catalysis of the Alpha-Function
 The research refines the AI’s functional role from general "scaffolding" (S\_t) to a specific, potent form of activation.